-The Atkinson Mesa project covers 5,863 acres, including 128 unpatented lode mining claims, and 4 DOE (US Department of Energy) uranium mining leases.
-The project also includes approximately 2,702 acres of unpatented lode mining claims and 18 patented (fee simple) mining claims spanning 360 acres.
-Several past producing mines are present on the property, including the important King Solomon mine complex, a large-scale underground mine that was one of the most significant uranium producers in the entire Uravan Mineral Belt4.
-The property is situated within one of the most substantial uranium-vanadium mineralized areas within the entire Uravan Mineral Belt5.
+The Atkinson Mesa project covers 5,863 acres, including 128 unpatented lode mining claims, 18 patented lode mining claims (fee simple ownership) and 4 DOE (US Department of Energy) uranium mining leases.
+Several past producing mines are present on the properties, including the important King Solomon mine complex, a large-scale underground mine that was one of the most significant uranium producers in the entire Uravan Mineral Belt4.
+The property is situated within one of the most substantial uranium-vanadium mineralized areas within the entire Uravan Mineral Belt4.